Susan Stinchcomb BSc (Hons), MBACP (Reg)

-I am a professionally qualified Counsellor/Psychotherapist, with extra training in Cognitive Behavioural Therapeutic Skills and Theory and Applied Suicide Intervention Skills.
+I am a professionally qualified Counsellor/Psychotherapist, with extra training in Cognitive Behavioural approaches and Applied Suicide Intervention Skills.
 I am also a Relate trained Relationship Counsellor and am a fully insured registered member of the British Association for Counselling and Psychotherapy.
-I also offer Integral Eye Movement Therapy which can hep with past or recent traumatic experiences.
-I work across various sites on the Wirral and have experience in working with Young People and Adults.
-I am currently extending my study of Cognitive Behavioural Approaches with the University of Derby.
+I am also trained to offer Integral Eye Movement Therapy which can hep with past or recent traumatic experiences.

 Training, qualifications & experience

-I have over 20 years experience of supporting people through voluntary and paid roles in the community before training to become a Counsellor.
+I have over 20 years experience of supporting people through voluntary and paid roles in the community, supporting parents and families, people with Acquired Brain Injuries and Unpaid Carers, before training to become a Counsellor.

 I have worked with The TV Programme Dr Christian Will See You Now and can assist with weight loss issues using Cognitive Behavioural applications.